 Breast Milk After the First Six Months Is Still the Most Important Food

-At six months of age, it is important to provide a variety of soft textures in food (such as lumpy, and tender-cooked and finely minced, pureed, mashed or ground) and finger foods.
-Offering finger foods encourages your child to feed himself.
+At six months of age, it is important to provide a variety of foods with soft textures such as lumpy and tender-cooked, finely minced, pureed, mashed, ground and finger foods.
+Offering finger foods encourages your child to feed themselves.

 • Pieces of soft-cooked vegetables and fruits